Google Pixel 3 specs, release date, news and rumours - Pocket-lint

-There has been a report to suggest we might see a mid-range Pixel appear in the summer of 2018, but the two premium devices, assuming there are two again, are still destined for October.

-The Pixel 2 and Pixel 2 XL were announced on 4 October 2017, with pre-orders starting immediately afterwards.
-They began to hit shelves on 17 October so we would expect to see the new Pixel devices launch before mid-October 2018.
+For Android fans there's little that's as exciting as the launch of a new Pixel handset.
+With Nexus now dead and buried, Pixel is more ambitious, seeing Google throw everything into its own phones.

+Things are hotting-up for the 2018 Pixel models with a range of rumours and leaks already feeding the fire of speculation.

 Here is everything rumoured so far about the new Google Pixel devices, which we are calling Pixel 3 and Pixel 3 XL.
-Keen-eyed developers have pinpointed an April 2018 mention of "Pixel 3" within the Android source code.
+Keen-eyed developers have pinpointed an April 2018 mention of "Pixel 3" within the Android source code, and Evan Blass has added his own take on the new phones.

-Although this doesn't confirm the name as it might just be a placeholder, it does at least confirm the existence of a Pixel 3 - and now renowned tipster Evan Blass has also tweeted that the new phones will be called Pixel 3 and Pixel 3 XL.

 Besides the Pixel 3, Pixel 3 XL, and second-gen Pixel Buds, a reliable source tells me -- with high confidence -- that Google's fall hardware event will also introduce a Pixel-branded watch.
 Have a great summer!— Evan Blass (@evleaks) May 10, 2018